-Paul Bonicelli serves as director of programs at the Acton Institute.
-His career includes a presidential appointment with Senate confirmation as assistant administrator at the U.S. Agency for International Development; as a professional staff member of the Foreign Affairs Committee of the U.S. House of Representatives; and as an official delegate to the United Nations General Assembly.
+Bonicelli served in the George W. Bush administration.
+His career includes a presidential appointment with Senate confirmation as assistant administrator at the U.S. Agency for International Development; as a professional staff member of the Foreign Affairs Committee of the U.S. House of Representatives; and as a delegate to the United Nations General Assembly.
 He holds a PhD in political science from the University of Tennessee.

 It takes ignorance or willful obfuscation to assert President Trump has flipped since he started listening to generals.

 It is a good thing for rational dialogue and eventual progress for leaders like Emmanuel Macron to accidentally tell the truth publicly, even if his unforced truth-telling was incomplete.

 President Trump does not believe the United States has enemies only because we create them, or that anything good comes from accommodating hostile regimes.